Tithe Act 1836: Tithe payments

 Tithes were originally paid as one-tenth of the produce of the land (crops, eggs, cattle, timber, fishing, etc.) to the rector, as alms and as payment for his services.
 The tithes were often stored in a tithe barn attached to the parish.
 At the dissolution of the monasteries some of the land passed out of church ownership, and the tithes were then paid to private landlords.
 Inclosure acts made further modifications, either abolishing tithe payments entirely or replacing them with monetary payments.
 Various other arrangements also replaced payments in kind, but not systematically.

 By the time of the Tithe Commutation Act there was considerable discontent over payment of tithes, most notably in the Tithe War of 1831-1836 in Ireland; in England a dispute over tithes in 1806 led to a double murder in Oddingley, Worcestershire.

-Provisions of the act
+Provisions

 The act substituted a variable monetary payment (referred to as the "corn rent") for any existing tithe in kind.
 This payment was originally calculated on the basis of seven-year average prices of wheat, barley, and oats, with each type of grain contributing an equal part to the total.
 Prices were determined nationally.
 Parcels of land for which tithes had already been commuted were unaffected, as initially were Ireland and Scotland.
 Some land was free of tithe obligation, due to barrenness, custom, or prior arrangement.

 A commission was established to identify all affected properties and to resolve boundary issues arising from the survey.
 It was headed by three commissioners: